Skip to main content

 How to apply

-To be considered for the BAME student scholarship, applicants holding a firm acceptance place (conditional or unconditional) on an undergraduate course at Solent University, starting in September 2024, must apply for this scholarship through the applicant portal.
+Applicants holding a firm acceptance (conditional or unconditional) for an undergraduate course at Southampton Solent University, starting in September 2026, must submit their application for the scholarship through the applicant portal.
 You will need your applicant username and password to log in.

 This will enable the University to link your UCAS application with your application for the scholarship.